 Cloud-based Web and App technologies are shifting the servicing and organizing world into the 21st century.
 A number of unions are outfitting their field staff with data-enabled tablets to use during servicing and organizing campaigns.
-They without using the employers' wi-fi connection, update members' information or make notes about a field visit that can be transmitted immediately to the members' records.
+They can file grievances on-site without using the employers' wi-fi connection, update members' information R or make notes about a field visit that can be transmitted immediately to the members' records.
 Organizers are using blast text messaging and peer-to-peer text messaging to reach out to prospective members.
 This frees up both the field staff and the organizers to meet with more members, and to service membership more fully.